-Diane Campbell Green is a research historian and amateur genealogist.
+Diane Campbell Green was trained as a research historian.
 She received a Bachelor's degree from Worcester State College in Massachusetts then attended graduate school at Marquette University and the University of Virginia.
 As a graduate student, she assisted the editors of the Papers of George Washington and the Papers of James Madison.
 Her first time in print was as coeditor of American Manuscripts, 1763 to 1815, an index to the early manuscript trade.
 Post academia, she was a researcher for several major New York and Tampa retained executive search firms.

 Ms. Campbell Green was inspired and urged on by a dear friend to write.
-She first wrote her own short memoir.
-Genealogy was the next step.
-It combined her love of research with a rusty start at writing commercially.
-Later some photographs given to her by a favorite relative were the catalysis to write On Being Great Again, A Surgeon, A Soldier, A Family Man, Jack J. Caleca, MD.
-This book is a World War II history and personal memoir about a very influential family member of the 'Greatest Generation.'
+She first wrote a memoir of a very influential family member of the "Greatest Generation."
+Some photographs given to her by a favorite relative were the catalysis to write On Being Great Again, A Surgeon, A Soldier, A Family Man, Jack J. Caleca, MD.
 Next, Ms. Campbell Green overlaid a family history with national history and the local history of Bristol, Pennsylvania during the Gilded Age.
 The book is entitled This Was Their Time and is presented as historical fiction.

-The writing bug took hold.
+From here the author took a leap into children's literature.
 For several months, early morning thoughts about her childhood in Yardley, Pennsylvania pressed her to compose positive, happy, humorous memories into books for children 12 and under.
-The first attempt is entitled Santa and The Cotton Tree.
-It is a children’s story about a magical Christmas Eve journey and an old Pennsylvania tradition; a Christmas cotton tree.
+Santa and The Cotton Tree is a children’s story about a magical Christmas Eve journey and an old Pennsylvania tradition; a Christmas cotton tree.
 The book was published by Covenant Books and released in 2020.
 Santa and the Cotton Tree won a Royal Dragonfly award in 2020.

-Two early readers for children just starting their education have been published by Digital Publishers.
+Additionally, two early readers for children just starting their education have been published by Digital Publishers for the author.
 One is entitled, Senecca Starstopper Can Fly.
 The second early reader is Boys and Girls, Dimples and Curls.